How To Convert Hard Money Leads To Actual Loans

 The Price Anchoring Technique Nobody Talks About

 Here is how price anchoring works.
 Someone calls and says they are buying a property for $100,000 and it needs $50,000 in work.
 I ask how much they are looking to finance.
-They give some vague answer about wanting to keep their cash minimal.
+They give some vague answer about wanting to keep their cash downpayment minimal.
 Then I throw out a conservative number.

 I say something like: Based on this project, I am not 100% sure how much I can lend yet.
 I need to pull some comps.
 But if I came in around $100,000 with a $50,000 holdback, is that something that would work?
-That means $50,000 toward purchase, $50,000 toward construction.
-Their total cost is $150,000 so they would need about $60,000 cash to close including costs.
+That means $50,000 toward purchase, $50,000 toward construction costs.
+Their total cost is $150,000 so they would need about $50,000 downpayment plus another $10,000 or so for closing costs… $100,000 loan amount and $60,000 cash from the Borrower. .

 Usually they respond by saying they were hoping to put down less money.
 Perfect.
 Now I ask what would work for them.
 The conversation has started.
 They might say $40,000.
 Or they might surprise me and say $100,000 is no problem.
 Either way, I learn exactly where their head is.
 You CANNOT do this over email.
 The back-and-forth requires a real conversation.